pmgodata/i18next-locales/README.md

 ## Contributing

-We would love for you to contribute to this project and help do translation of other languages!
+We would love for you to contribute to this project and help do the translation of other languages!
 As a contributor, here are the guidelines we would like you to follow:

 - [Code Rules](#code-rules)
 - [GitHub Flow](#github-flow)